 - According to the law, the legal contributor is the employed person.
 However, the calculation and the payment of the pensions at the integral pension system, namely for pension contributors for the I Pillar (mainly older employees) and for the contributors to the combined I+II Pillar System (majority of the employees), is done by the employer, on a gross wage, declared, confirmed and accepted by the Public Revenue Office (PRO).
 The same procedure applies to the rest of the social contributions (described below).
 The gross wage must be paid to PRO by the 15th of the month, while the employees receive the net wage, and the social contributions are transferred to the respected Funds by the PRO.

-- The pension contribution rate is defined by the Ministry of Finance and is set as total of 18.8% of the gross wage.
+- The pension contribution rate is defined by the Ministry of Finance and is set as a total of 18.8% of the gross wage.
 For the I Pillar members the total percentage of 18.8% is distributed to the State Pension Fund, while for the members of the combined pension system, there is a distribution of the same percentage for contribution in the proportion of 12.8% for the I Pillar and 6% for the II Pillar.
-However, the latter is distributed as a back-office process at PRO and MAPAS, while the employer calculates and pays the total of 18.8%
+However, the latter is distributed as a back-office process at PRO and MAPAS, while the employer calculates and pays a total of 18.8%

 - The employees performing hazardous and arduous work receive an extended length of service status that allows early retirement by different categories and in relation to the work complexity.
 These employees are mandatory members of the I Pillar, regardless of their age and employment period.

 - Within the system, two limits exist for calculating social contributions.
 The minimal base for the contribution calculation is set as 50% of the average salary paid in January for the current year (448 Euros, January 2020, State Statistical Office).
-However, the maximum level exists, set at 16 times the averages salary paid in January for the current year.
+However, the maximum level exists, set at 16 times the average salary paid in January for the current year.
 Above the defined maximum level, the employer does not calculate and pay the social contributions (pension, health, professional illness, and employment insurance), however, the personal tax is payable at 10% of the gross wage.

 - As a result, employees that are contributors to the I Pillar are awarded a mandatory pension ranging from a minimum of €150 (regardless of the contributions and the amount of the salaries), the average pension of all categories is almost €250 up to the maximum pension of roughly €700 for a marginal group of pensioners.
 The combined pension is yet to be delivered and would be consisted of the defined benefit I Pillar part(up to 40% replacement rate) and the rest depending on the time of the capitalization and the RoR of the invested assets.

-There is a possibility for voluntary and complementary private health insurance for individual/family health coverage within the system of non-life and life insurance industry.
+There is a possibility for voluntary and complementary private health insurance for individual/family health coverage within the system of the non-life and life insurance industry.
 This product is offered by 11 non-life companies and 5 life companies (as complementary to the life insurance) that varies in relation to the covered risks and the insured sum.